 Peer Advocates for Safe Schools (PASS) program

 According to the National School Climate survey, nearly 6 in 10 (63.5%) of students felt unsafe in school because of their sexual orientation.
 In Southwest, PA, this statistic is something student volunteers at GLSEN strive to eliminate.
 In 2010, the Peer Advocates for Safe Schools (PASS) program was created to train students to create safe school environments for youth using skills learned with extensive leadership training and tools to advocate for the LGBTQ community.
 Bullying and unsafe environments occur on all levels, especially within the LGBTQ community.
 Whether it be in school or through social media- discrimination that occurs to anyone is simply unacceptable.
-Students have a right to go to school without fear and to be able to walk through the doors and travel through hallways without being harassed.

 The PASS program offers a really unique opportunity to gain leadership experience through a direct volunteer setting.
 Youth help coordinate programs such as A Day of Silence and a Pride Prom to spread the word on what it means to really feel “safe” no matter your identity or sexual orientation.
 Student leaders become advocates in schools and the community to ultimately get a better understanding of what it means to MAKE A DIFFERENCE.